-Kari Tikka (born on 13 April 1946) studied the oboe and orchestra conducting at the Sibelius Academy.
+Kari Tikka (1946-2022) studied the oboe and orchestra conducting at the Sibelius Academy.
 His teachers in composing were Joonas Kokkonen and Einojuhani Rautavaara.

 In the 60s Tikka was oboist of the major Finnish orchestras in Helsinki and from the beginning of the 1970s he started his career in conducting.
 He has been conducting permanently at the Finnish National Opera, the Finnish Radio Symphony Orchestra, the Royal Opera of Stockholm and the Vivo Symphony Orchestra which he founded.
 He has also appeared as a guest conductor of several foreign orchestras.
 Kari Tikka has also acted as a choral conductor, and he has taught music theory and history at the Sibelius Academy.